gvwilson/thirdbit/src/fiction/in-heck/index.md

 The light turned off.
 "Good,"
-the blocky bot said approvingly.
+the three-armed bot said approvingly.
 "You may sit up now."

 Gumption pressed the heels of his hands into his eyes.